corda/samples-java/basic-cordapps/README.md

 This folder features five sample projects, each of them demonstrates different features of corda.

 ### [Database Access](./flow-database-access):
-This CorDapp provides a simple example of how the node database can be accessed in flows.
+This CorDapp provides a simple example of how the node database can be accessed within flows.
 In this case, the flows maintain a table of cryptocurrency values in the node's database.

 ### [HTTP Access](./flow-http-access):
 This CorDapp provides a simple example of how HTTP requests can be made in flows.
 In this case, the flow makes an HTTP request to retrieve the original BitCoin readme from GitHub.